 Decreased demand for certain products.
 As an initial response to the pandemic, governments around the world imposed measures designed to reduce the transmission of COVID-19 and individuals responded to the fears of contracting COVID-19 by modifying their behavior.
 In particular, restrictions on the movement of people and goods were put into place, overall economic activity decreased, elective procedures and exams were delayed or cancelled, there was a significant reduction in physician office visits, and hospitals were postponing or cancelling capital purchases as well as limiting or eliminating services.
 Those factors, among others, caused customers to delay or cancel orders for certain Varex products.
 While healthcare systems and economies around the world have begun to reopen, customer demand has not returned to pre-pandemic levels, and the adverse effects of COVID-19 on our financial statements and results of operations are expected to be more persistent, and have been more severe, than previously assumed.
-Specifically, we now believe that reduced demand in our Industrial segment and for certain higher end medical products will continue to depress our results of operations.
-In addition, new or continuing outbreaks of COVID-19 could lead to further decreases in demand for certain of our products.
-The actions taken to combat COVID-19 have had, and we believe will continue to have, a negative impact on our operating results, cash flows and financial condition.
-We believe that COVID-19's adverse impact on our operating results, cash flows and financial condition will be primarily driven by: the severity and duration of the COVID-19 pandemic; the COVID-19 pandemic; the COVID-19 pandemic's impact on the U.S. and international healthcare systems, the U.S. economy and worldwide economy; and the timing, scope and effectiveness of U.S. and international governmental responses to the COVID-19 pandemic and associated economic disruptions.
+Reduced demand for certain of our products could continue to depress our results of operations.
+In addition, new or continuing outbreaks of COVID-19 could lead to future decreases in demand.
+The actions taken to combat COVID-19 have had, and could continue to have, a negative impact on our operating results, cash flows and financial condition.
+We believe that COVID-19's adverse impact on our operating results, cash flows and financial condition.
+We believe that COVID-19 pandemic's impact on the U.S. and international healthcare systems, the U.S. economy and worldwide economy; and the timing, scope and effectiveness of U.S. and international governmental responses to the COVID-19 pandemic and associated economic disruptions.

 Disruption in manufacturing, distribution, supply chain and other operations.
-In addition to adversely affecting demand for our products, COVID-19 and associated economic disruptions have had and could continue to have an adverse impact on our manufacturing capacity, supply chains and distribution systems, including as a result of impacts associated with preventive and precautionary measures that we, other businesses and governments are taking.
-For example, at our manufacturing facility in the Philippines, many employees have had significant difficulty getting to work, which caused the facility to operate at a decreased capacity and caused us to shift some manufacturing to another location.
+In addition to adversely affecting demand for our products, COVID-19 and associated economic disruptions have had and we believe will continue to have an adverse impact on our manufacturing capacity, supply chains and distribution systems, including as a result of impacts associated with shortages in obtaining materials used to make our products and preventive and precautionary measures that we, other businesses, and governments are taking.
+For example, at our manufacturing facility in the Philippines, many employees had significant difficulty getting to work, which caused the facility to operate at a decreased capacity and caused us to shift some manufacturing to another location.
 A reduction or interruption in any of our manufacturing processes could have a material adverse effect on our business.
-Supply chain logistics have also become more challenging and could remain challenging and result in higher costs.
-Our ability to move unfinished goods and finished products around the world have been impacted by the decreased availability of global transportation networks.
+Supply chain logistics have also become more challenging and could remain challenging and result in higher costs and efforts.
+Our ability to move unfinished goods and finished products around the world have been impacted by the decreased availability of global transportation networks and increased costs.
 In addition, regulatory approvals for certain of our products may continue to be delayed due to COVID-19 related closures.